 With a global business footprint, the company’s operations involve carbon-heavy activities such as logistics and manufacturing.
 Because most of the company’s suppliers operate offshore and outside the law’s jurisdiction, direct cost increases may be relatively low – but Liddy concedes they’re likely to be a factor as the company is hit from all sides by carbon costs passed down its supply chain.

 Industry groups were slamming the tax long before it was passed into law: the Australian Retailers Association, for example, has said the tax “ultimately has no environmental benefit and will mean disastrous economic impacts for Australian retailers.”

-“Like most small businesses, we tend to spend most of our time on what we actually do: designing products, looking after staff, looking after customers, and looking after cashflow to survive,” says Liddy.
-“We’ve been keeping a watchful eye on the carbon tax, but the AGHA have been have been very good in advising us on where the impacts are likely to be.
+“Like most small businesses, we tend to spend most of our time on what we actually do: designing products, looking after staff, looking after customers, and looking after cash flow to survive,” says Liddy.
+“We’ve been keeping a watchful eye on the carbon tax, but the AGHA has been very good in advising us on where the impacts are likely to be.

 “Members have been worried about how the carbon tax is going to come through in terms of freight, [supply] costs, electricity costs, and so on.

 These are all direct impacts that could raise the cost of running the business quite substantially – and for a small business like ours, none of this is within our control.”

 While they’ve heard the take-home one-liners from the histrionic political debate on the issue, many small business owners may still be unsure of exactly what was passed on November 8.